nmovshov/planetary-collision-scripts/build_scipy.md

   The fundamental package providing N-dimensional arrays, array manipulation, linear algebra, and element-wise math functions, among other things.
 It is included in the default Spheral build, so normally you don't need to do anything.
-But if you see errors relating to BLAS read the section on BLAS and LAPACK below.
+But if you see errors relating to BLAS read the troubleshooting section below.

 + SciPy (http://scipy.org/scipylib/)
   Yes it has the same name as the entire stack.
 This core library provides